2015-16 NEW FACULTY LUNCH SERIES (pdf)

 The teaching and learning dynamic is intricately related to our personal identities, both for students and for faculty.
 We will consider research on how the classroom experience can vary according to factors such as gender, age, socioeconomic status, physical ability, ethnicity, and nationality.
 We will talk about some of the conversations around this topic that have taken place at Whitman recently and discuss some concrete principles for helping all students succeed, for attending to our own unique needs as faculty members, and for creating a campus culture that values the recognition of these differential experiences.
 Co-facilitated with Brooke Vick, Associate Professor of Psychology and Kazi Joshua, Chief Diversity Officer.

-Thursday • October 1 • Navigating the Tenure-Track Job Market REGISTER HERE
+Thursday • October 1 • Navigating the Tenure-Track Job Market Registration for this event has CLOSED.

 (for visiting faculty) 4:00-5:00 in Baker Center